VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Introduction

-We introduce the \textbf{V}alue \textbf{AL}ignment \textbf{Bench}mark (\textbf{VAL-Bench}), the first benchmark that evaluates whether LLMs maintain a stable value stance across prompts framed from differing sides of the same issue.
+We introduce the \textbf{V}alue \textbf{AL}ignment \textbf{Bench}mark (\textbf{VAL-Bench}), the first benchmark that evaluates whether LLMs maintain a stable value stance across prompts framed from opposing sides of complex newsworthy issues (as shown in Figure \ref{fig-overall}).
 VAL-Bench consists of 115K paired prompts mined from Wikipedia’s controversial sections \citep{structured-wikipedia}, spanning politics, civil rights, intellectual property, and more.
-Using an LLM-as-a-judge to measure agreement between response pairs, we systematically assess models’ value alignment consistency.
-Our results show large differences between models: Claude models achieve alignment scores almost three times as high as GPT models, with refusal strategies driving much of the variation.
-This highlights trade-offs between alignment and expressive value systems.
+Using an LLM-as-a-judge to measure consistency (or contradiction) across pairs, we systematically assess models’ belief consistency in value-bearing contexts.
+Our results show large differences between models: Claude models achieve consistency scores almost four times as high as GPT models, with refusal strategies driving much of the variation.
+This highlights trade-offs between alignment objectives.